 We tried to have therapy sessions with both, but the husband did not carry on with the sessions; he went away because he is convinced that the problem lies with his wife.
 He doesn’t look at it as a problem of incompatibility and his insensitivity.

-People these days are, however, looking at marriage as something coercive.
-I feel that marriage as an institution is under threat if we are not going to do anything to increase gender sensitivity if we are not going to accept the transition of gender roles – that a father does not have to go to the office and a mother does not have to cook.
+People these days, however, are looking at marriage as something coercive.
+I feel that marriage as an institution is under threat if we are not going to do anything to increase gender sensitivity, or if we are not going to accept the transition of gender roles – that a father does not have to go to the office and a mother does not have to cook.

 We have a long way to go in this sphere.
 A lot of couples who have this sensitivity and who understand this, have good relationships and are bringing up really well-balanced kids.
 There is a great need for us to advocate, talk and project the positives.

 Salony Priya is a counseling psychologist with 18 years of experience in training and counseling across educational institutions, social organizations, NGOs and corporates.
 She is the Director of UMMEED, a multispeciality positive psychology institution.

 With sexual compatibility, you’ll be able to establish a harmonious relationship that’s devoid of unrealistic expectations, communication barriers and a lack of emotional intimacy.
 Sexual compatibility will lead to a more fulfilling relationship.

 If your partner and you aren’t sexually compatible, you must talk it out with your partner and understand the root cause.
 Consult a counselor if you feel the need for one and understand what’s causing the sexual incompatibility.